-Mr. Finch leads our ESMS chapter of this worldwide organization, open to 7th and 8th graders only.
-Mr. Finch screen applicants based on an essay and short interview.
-Model U.N. meets twice weekly on Tuesday and Thursday after school, from mid-September through the beginning of April, and participating students must attend both days.
+A faculty member leads our ESMS chapter of this worldwide organization, open to 7th and 8th graders only.
+Applicants are often screened, based on an essay and short interview.
+Model U.N. meets twice weekly from 3:40-4:40pm, beginning in September and continuing until mid-spring.
+Participating students must attend both days.
 The Model U.N. program culminates in the Model U.N.
-International Conference attended by thousands of students.
+International Conference, comprising thousands of students.

 ESMS Cheerleading Squad